nipun03/Linear-Regression/README.md

 # Linear-Regression
-The objective of this assignment is to get familiar with Linear Regression.
+The objective of this project is to perform Linear Regression on Bike Sharing System and give useful insights about the dataset.